Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Introduction

 Sequential statistical decision problems can be more complex than conventional static statistical design and inference problems, and introduce a number of complications.
 For example, if treatment arms are randomized adaptively, conventional hypothesis tests that are appropriate for simple randomized experiments will not be valid, even in large samples. \citet{zhan:jans:murp:2020} and \citet{hada:etal:2020} have highlighted this problem and proposed alternative tests that are asymptotically correctly sized.
-However, the asymptotic power properties of these tests, and the form of optimal tests in these nonstandard settings, remains an open question.
+However, the asymptotic power properties of these tests, and the form of optimal tests in these nonstandard settings, remain an open question.
+In addition to testing, some work including \citet{hahn:hira:karl:2011} and \citet{arms:2022} has considered efficient estimation of average treatment effects under adaptive treatment assignment; however, those papers consider situations in which the conditional treatment rules are deterministic in the limit, whereas a key technical challenge here is to account for random limits.
 More broadly, a general approximation theory for statistical decision rules in such settings would facilitate analysis of a wider range of possible statistical decision problems and procedures.

-We provide such a framework here, for multi-stage settings where data arrive in stages (or batches) and choices can be made after each stage is realized.
-Stage-wise or batched adaptive experiments are sometimes termed group-sequential randomized experiments in the biostatistics literature, and are called multi-armed batched bandits in the bandit algorithm literature.\footnote{For general introductions to the modern literature on bandit problems, see \citet{bube:cesa:2012} and \citet{latt:szep:2020}.}
+We provide such a framework for multi-stage settings where data arrive in stages (or batches) and choices can be made after each stage is realized.
+Stage-wise or batched adaptive experiments are sometimes termed group-sequential randomized experiments in the biostatistics literature, and are called multi-armed batched bandits in the bandit algorithm literature.\footnote{For general introductions to bandits, see \citet{bube:cesa:2012} and \citet{latt:szep:2020}.}